-- Mary Evert moved to adopt the regulations as noticed and modified.
+- Mary Evert moved to adopt the regulations as presented.

 - Nancy Michel seconded the motion.

-- The motion was adopted.
+- ❖ The motion was adopted.

-- Nancy Michel moved to delegate authority to the Executive Officer and Legal Counsel to make minor technical, non substantive changes as might be needed in the final rulemaking process.
+- Nancy Michel moved to delegate authority to the Executive Officer and Legal Counsel to make minor technical, non substantive changes as needed in the final rulemaking process.

 - Linda Florey seconded the motion.

 - The motion was adopted.

-11. Discussion and consideration of amending Title 16, to renumber CCR Section 4122 to 4127 and add new section 4128, Retired Status.
+- 11. Discussion and consideration of amending Title 16, to renumber CCR Section 4122 to 4127 and add new section 4128, Retired Status.

-- Mary Evert moved to approve the proposed language for noticing.
+- Mary Evert moved to approve for noticing.

 - Luella Grangaard seconded the motion.

 - The motion was adopted.

-- Mary Evert moved to delegate authority to the Executive Officer and Legal Counsel to make minor technical and non-substantive changes.
+- Mary Evert moved to delegate authority to the Executive Officer and Legal Counsel to make minor technical and non substantive changes barring negative public comment.

 - Kathy Lovell seconded the motion.

-- The motion was adopted.
+- ❖ The motion was adopted.

-12. Discussion and consideration of amending Title 16, CCR Section 4130, Fees.
+- 12. Discussion and consideration of amending Title 16, CCR Section 4130, Fees.